AGED CARE VOLUNTEER VISITOR SCHEME

 Following the Aged Care Royal Commission, the Australian Government has introduced an Aged Care Volunteer Visitor Scheme to provide friendship and companionship to isolated older people.
 Research has pointed to the health risks posed by social isolation.

-The Volunteer Visitor Scheme provides help to overcome social isolation and targets seniors who are eligible for Australian Government funded residential aged care and home care packages.
+The scheme to help overcome social isolation, targets seniors who are eligible for Australian Government funded residential aged care and home care packages.

-AfCAS is committed to people from culturally and linguistically diverse (CaLD) backgrounds.
-The quality of life of CaLD seniors within our community is at the heart of the advocacy and services provided
+The Association for Culturally Appropriate Services (AfCAS) is one of the organisations selected to deliver the scheme in Western Australia.
+AfCAS is committed to people from culturally and linguistically (CaLD) backgrounds.
+The quality of life of CaLD seniors within our community is at the heart of the advocacy and services provided by AfCAS.

 Language and cultural differences may increase the isolation of older CaLD people, especially those who return to their first language or dialect in their advanced years.
 Schemes like the Aged Care Volunteer Visitor can make a huge difference.